kalekundert/wet_copy/README.md

 Wet Copy
 ========
-The purpose of this program is to format and print wetlab protocols that are stored as plaintext files in git repositories.
+The purpose of this program is to format and print wetlab protocols that are stored as text files in git repositories.
 Printed out protocols are nice because they can be easily carried around lab during an experiment, annotated in real time, and ultimately taped into a lab notebook.
 Digital protocols stored as text files in git repositories are nice as well, because they can be